 - Associated with an intraosseous fibroma or a schwannoma.

-- Prognosis depends on the how aggressive is the intraosseous lesion.
+- Prognosis depends on how aggressive is the intraosseous lesion.

 Treatment of Congenital Pseudarthrosis of Tibia

-Treatment of congenital pseudarthrosis of tibia is surgical.
-In its natural progression, the deformity and shortening worsens.
+Treatment of congenital pseudarthrosis of the tibia is surgical.
+In its natural progression, the deformity and shortening worsen.